 I’m a big fan of rocker plates–those platforms you place beneath your trainer which allow your bike and trainer to tilt side to side.
-I’ve used various plates for over three years now, and logging over 16,000 Zwift miles atop a rocking platform of some kind.
+I’ve used various plates for over four years now, logging over 20,000 Zwift miles atop a rocking platform of some kind.

 But there’s one thing that really bugs me about some (or even most) rocker plate setups I see, and it’s time to get it off my chest.